 Visitors are always welcome.
 Welcome cards can be found on the Information Table for visitors/friends to request information about our church/ congregational activities, a visit by the Minister/ Elder or a copy of the church magazine.
 Tea and coffee is available in the church centre after the service.

-The Sacrament of Holy Communion is celebrated on the second Sunday in May and the first Sunday in November at 10.30am and 3.00pm.
-At these Services, both Common Cup and Individual Glasses are used.
+The SACRAMENT OF HOLY COMMUNION is celebrated on the second Sunday in May and the first Sunday in November at 10.30am and 12.30pm (no music).
+Both Common Cup and Individual Glasses are used at first service only.

 The Sacrament is also celebrated on Christmas Morning and Easter Sunday.
 A shorter, more informal celebration is held following Morning Worship on the first Sundays of all other months and on Pentecost.
 During these Services, held round the Crossing Table, only the Common Cup is used.